 I was already a member of the book group and it needed a new leader in order for the group to continue.
 As I was already so invested in the group and there were other members of the group who really wanted it to continue, I decided to volunteer to become the leader.
 Being the leader of the book group means arranging meetings, booking a room to meet in and collating book suggestions from members of the group.

-The book group started life under the Women's Network originally and when Juice was launched we contacted the team to see whether the book group could be re-branded under Juice.
+The book group started life under the Women's Network originally and when Juice was launched we contacted the team to see whether the book group could be re-branded under the Staff Wellbeing programme.
 We felt that this may encourage a more diverse group and broaden our reading lists.

 3. What do you enjoy the most about leading the Book Group?